botlnec/islp/docs/sols/chapter3/exercise14.md

 import numpy as np
 import matplotlib.pyplot as plt

-import statsmodels.api as sm #to use statsmodel import statsmodels.formula.api as smf #to use statsmodel with R-style formulas from statsmodels.stats import outliers_influence
+import statsmodels.api as sm # To use statsmodel import statsmodels.formula.api as smf # To use statsmodel with R-style formulas from statsmodels.stats import outliers_influence from sklearn.linear_model import LinearRegression

 %matplotlib inline
 ```

-    /Users/disciplina/anaconda3/envs/islp/lib/python3.6/site-packages/statsmodels/compat/pandas.py:56: FutureWarning: The pandas.core.datetools module is deprecated and will be removed in a future version.
-Please use the pandas.tseries module instead.
-      from pandas.core import datetools

 # (a)